-Tuesday's Hub Territory Volleyball Leaders
+Tuesday's Hub Territory volleyball leaders

 DIGS

-26 — Adison Wood, Kearney High, in the Bearcats’ loss to Lincoln East.
+16 — Aspen Rusher, Kearney High, in the Bearcats’ win over Norfolk.

-23 — Lucy Bartee, Kearney High, in the Bearcats’ loss to Lincoln East.
+13 — Bailey Rogers, Minden, in the Whippets’ five-set loss to Superior.

-16 — Ashley Ringlein, Kearney High, in the Bearcats’ loss to Lincoln East.
+13 — Payton Weeder, Minden, in the Whippets’ five-set loss to Superior.

-14 — Brooke Quadhamer, Wilcox-Hildreth, in the Falcons’ loss to Silver Lake.
+12 — Konnor Nielsen, Minden, in the Whippets’ five-set loss to Superior.

 (0) comments